Tips for Visiting the Alhambra in Granada

 - There are hotels and restaurants within and nearby the Alhambra complex.
 It could be fun to stay there or have a lovely dinner looking at the gorgeous monument lit up at night!

 Don’t have Alhambra tickets?
 No problem!
 I highly recommend visiting the monument anyway.
 You will not be able to access the ticketed areas but there is plenty to see – lovely gardens, amazing views and stunning architecture.
+Access to the Palace of Carlos V, the Museum of the Alhambra and the Baths are free.
 Enter through the Puerta de la Justicia.